LinnyPurple/Lachlan-George-Joey/docs/ui-components/helloworld.md

 ## Step 3 - Print a space character (' ')
 The ASCII value for a space character is 31.
 Since we cell 1's value is 111, we need to subtract it by 80 (111 - 80 = 31).
 We can output a space by doing the following:
-1. move the cell pointer to 0 and increment by 8
+1. move the data pointer to 0 and increment by 8
 2. begin a while loop where we:
     1. decrease cell 0 by 1
-    2. move the cell pointer to the right by 1 (now at cell 1)
+    2. move the data pointer to the right by 1 (now at cell 1)
     3. subtract 10 to cell 1
-    4. move the cell pointer to the left by 1 (now at cell 0).
+    4. move the data pointer to the left by 1 (now at cell 0).

 Cell 1's value is now (111 - 8 * 10 = 111 - 80 = 31), which is what we need to output a space character.
-Now move the cell pointer to the right to cell 1 and output its value as such:
+Now move the data pointer to the right to cell 1 and output its value as such:
 ```
-<+++++++                    Moves cell pointer to 0 and adds 8
+<+++++++                    Moves data pointer to 0 and adds 8
 [->----------<]             Via pointer moving subtracts 80 from cell 1 (111 minus 80 = 31)
 >+.
 Adds 1 to cell 1 (31 plus 1 = 32) and prints space (ASCII value 32)
 ```